-The North Texas Food Bank and Link2Feed launched a new software today focused on making CSFP distributions more efficient for staff, volunteers and most importantly, the seniors being served.
+The North Texas Food Bank and Link2Feed launched a new nonprofit technology today focused on making CSFP distributions more efficient for staff, volunteers and most importantly, the seniors being served.

 The North Texas Food Bank serves approximately 8,500 seniors per month at nearly 100 sites and was the first CSFP distributor in Texas.
 Their program has been running for over 15 years.

 “Our caseload is increasing and we needed to make the program more efficient,” says Jennifer Mays, Manager of Sr. Programs at the North Texas Food Bank.
 “Link2Feed was a perfect fit because of their commitment to food banking and easy-to-use software that’s built to manage compliance and reporting for government programs like CSFP.
 Their technology also helps to support our greater data collection and collective impact initiatives at the food bank.”

 The Link2Feed nonprofit technology was put to the test at The West Texas Multipurpose Center when it launched today, serving nearly 150 seniors in a two-hour window.